 Having a safe, stable home nurtures the mind, body, and soul.

 Without it, stability is nearly impossible.

-Our hospitality center is a safe haven for homeless families and individuals.
+Our hospitality center is a safe haven for homeless adults.
 Here, guests can take a hot shower, do laundry, use a computer, make phone calls, collect mail, take shelter from the elements, and enjoy a brief respite from daily struggles.

 In addition to meeting these basic needs, we provide information about programs designed to move people out of homelessness and toward independence.

 Most importantly, we help people help themselves by sharing our philosophy of whole-person wellness.
 We offer resources that help adults take care of their physical, mental, and social needs to end the cycle of poverty.
 We partner with these and other agencies to help people move on from homelessness for good:

 - Family Care Visiting Nurse